14thansen/Python-Programming/README.md

-# Python-Programming
+# Python-Programming module 1
-This repository contains the programs I worked on while learning to code in Python 3.
+This module focuses on the basics of programming in python 3, software development, data types, and expressions.
+It also covers control statements.